RaviSankarRao/todo-electron-angular/README.md

 [Materialize CSS](https://materializecss.com) - A modern responsive front-end framework based on Material Design.

+[ExpressJS](https://expressjs.com/) - To host a quick server for GET and POST actions to JSON file.

 [jsonfile-npm](https://www.npmjs.com/package/jsonfile) - Node module to read and write from a json file.